smiakchilo/aem-crash-course/lessons/2.11/part1.md

 <details>
 <summary><em style="color:#aaa; font-weight: bold">Dealing with unresolved dependencies (click to expand)</em></summary>

 A bundle can start when it is able to reach all the stuff listed in the `Import-Packages` section of `MANIFEST.MF`.
-Notably, the required packages must have some particular version like `[2.12,3)` (reads: "a version starting with 2.12, inclusive up to version 3, exclusive).
+Notably, the required packages must not just be there but also have particular versions like `[2.12,3)` (reads: "a version from 2.12, inclusive, up to 3, exclusive).

-These limitations come from the analysis of `pom.xml` file, of its "dependencies" section.
-You declare some dependencies as _provided_, that is, you expect them to be present on the server.
-Maven converts these "expectations" into the `Inported-Packages` entry.
-If you were mistaken when expecting this particular item, the "cannot be resolved" error is just around the corner.
+These limitations come from Maven analyzing the `pom.xml` file, exactly its "dependencies" section.
+There are some dependencies declared as _provided_.
+That is, you expect them to be present on the server.
+Maven converts these "expectations" into the `Inported-Packages` content.
+If you were mistaken expecting a particular item to be provided, the "cannot be resolved" error is just around the corner.

 So, the first thing you must do is revise your dependencies.
-Try to search the `/system/console/bundles` page for the name of the dependency you need.
+Try to search the `/system/console/bundles` page for the name of the dependency that you need and that is reported missing.
 It might still be there but with a different version.
 Then you can just amend the version in `pom.xml`.

 Otherwise, it is not there.
 The `org.jsoup` thing in the screenshot above is just that case.
 Often this is due to the dependency being a non-OSGi-ready one.
 Then you can consider changing the scope to _provided_ and making sure the appropriate JAR file embeds into the bundle of your own as we discussed above.

-Another option is adding the following to _maven-bundle-plugin_:
+Yet another option is adding the following to _maven-bundle-plugin_:
 ```xml
 <configuration>
     <instructions>